FREQUENTLY ASKED QUESTIONS

 DO I HAVE TO BE ABLE TO SWIM?

 You should be able to swim at least 25 metres.
 Where there are non-swimmers in a canoe the ratio of swimmer to non swimmer has to be at least 1:1.
 The river bank is never far away.
-Everybody is issued with a buoyancy aid and it must be worn at all times that you are in the canoe.
+Everybody is issued with a buoyancy aid and it must be worn at all times when you are in the canoe.

 CAN I BRING A DOG?